GONG FU CHA: THE ART OF STEEPING TEA

 GUNG HAY FAT CHOY

-Lunar New Year 2021 fell on February 12th and brought us into the Chinese Year of the Ox.
+Lunar New Year 2024 fell on February 10th and brought us into the Chinese Year of the Dragon.
 The Chinese Zodiac has over two millennia of history, similar to another of that country’s cultural icons: tea.
 It comes to reason that there are many traditions around tea, including its preparation, like gong fu cha, the skilled tradition of preparing tea.

 Organic Green Dragon is a classic green tea, which is still the majority preference in the world’s most populous nation.
 China teas are often given fanciful names according to their artful leaf shape, and this flat, pan-fired tea falls within the Dragonwell category.
 As dragons of legend are auspicious and associated with water, we think the name is apt.